LostArtefacts/TRX/docs/tr2/README.md

 - fixed the lift to work in any cardinal direction in custom levels, not just South
 - fixed the springboard not responding correctly when Lara drives across one on a skidoo
 - removed the hard-coded end-level behaviour of the bird guardian for custom levels
+- removed the hard-coded inventory allocation on the first level by default, moving it instead to the game flow

 #### Miscellaneous
 - added Linux builds